 As always, the FDA said Curative’s tests are most accurate when taken by a person showing symptoms and within 14 days of getting those symptoms.
 Dr. Scrase added that all COVID-19 tests are more accurate the more symptomatic a person is.
 He encourages anyone with COVID-19 symptoms to get tested, stay home, and inform any recent contacts of symptoms.

-- WATCH NOW: New Mexico health leaders to update state’s COVID-19 trends
+- New Mexico health leaders address recent growth in COVID-19 cases